davemelk100/learning-micro-academy/README.md

 ## Features

+- **Course Library**: Browse and explore a comprehensive collection of courses with detailed lessons
 - **Course Selection**: Browse and select from a variety of learning topics
 - **Featured Courses**: Discover highlighted courses each week
 - **Learning Assistant**: AI-powered recommendations for personalized learning paths